Sadia - Tucson, Arizona photograph by Jade Beall no reproduction without permission

+Sadia - Tucson, Arizona photograph by Jade Beall no reproduction without permission**

 Sadia is also the creator of the single channel video installation 'The Memory of Water (Part 1)’ which was acquired by ACMI (The Australian Centre for the Moving Image) to form part of its permanent collection of “exemplary works by Australian and international artists”.
-It featured in the exhibition ‘Proof: The Act of Seeing With One’s Own Eyes’ and ran as a loop from December 9th 2004 to February 13th 2005 as part of the exhibition, as well as appearing on a host of internal and external screens in the Federation Square complex.
+It featured in the exhibition ‘Proof: The Act of Seeing With One’s Own Eyes’ and ran as part of looped programming on the internal and external screens in the Federation Square complex in 2005.

 In 2009, Sadia was awarded a Studio 18 artists' residency, for international "contemporary visual artists pursuing an innovative practice in a professional capacity" at Gertrude Contemporary in Melbourne, Australia.
 During this time she authored her filmed multi-channel installation ‘Metamorphoses in ‘A’ Minor’, with the support of Doug Mitchell of Kennedy, Miller, Mitchell and filmed at their motion capture soundstage at Sydney Gate, with the support of Gertrude Contemporary and a British Council (Aus) artist’s grant.

 In January 2014, Sadia completed ‘All Time and Space Fold Into the Infinite Present (Cataract Gorge)’ a large-scale three channel filmed installation with an accompanying eight channel soundfield.
 The work premiered at the Queen Victoria Museum and Art Gallery (QVMAG) Inveresk, Launceston, Tasmania, on January 10th 2014 and ran through March 2nd 2014.
 It has since been acquired by QVMAG to form part of their permanent collection.